+People were supported by sufficient numbers of staff to keep them safe.
 Care plans detailed the staffing levels required to help keep people safe inside and outside the service.
-For example, additional staffing arrangements were in place to help ensure each person had the staffing they required when needed.
+For example, additional staffing arrangements were in place to help ensure people who required it had the staffing they needed to remain safe.
 This enabled people to participate in activities in the community safely.
 There was a contingency plan in place to cover staff sickness and any unforeseen circumstances.
-Staff said; "Extra staff are made available when we do activities."
+Staff said; "The registered manager will always step in and help when ever needed."
+Other staff said sickness levels were low but all staff are willing to help cover when necessary.
 Staff told us they felt this helped to keep people safe.

 Risks were identified and steps taken to mitigate their impact on people.
-For example, the service liaised with the local behavioural support team to support people who displayed behaviour that could challenge others.
+For example, the service liaised with the local learning disability team to support people who may displayed behaviour that could challenge others.
 Staff told us they managed each person's behaviour differently and this was recorded into individual care plans and included clear guidelines on managing people's behaviour.